 Cane Corso Price

-Adoption fees for cane corso rescue dogs can vary, depending on the age of the dog and whether it is purebred or mixed breed.
+Adoption fees for Cane Corso rescue dogs can vary.
+The price you will pay may depend on the age of the dog and whether it is purebred or mixed breed.

 This is an expensive breed.

 Caring breeders can charge anywhere from $1,500 to $4,000, depending on whether the dog is pet quality or show quality.

 So beware of breeders that price Cane Corso puppies in the $500 range.

 This could be a sign that your puppy comes from a mill.
 Or an inexperienced “backyard” breeder who lacks knowledge about health, temperament and socialization.